 '''

+covariance between C1 & C2

+mxPath(

+from="C1",

+to="C2",

+arrows=2,

 free=FALSE,

 values=1

+))

 '''

-We add the paths that are specific to the MZ group or the DZ group into the respective models, 'mzModel' and 'dz-Model', which are combined in 'twinACEModel'.
-So we have two mxModel statements following the 'ACEModel' model statement.
-Each of the two models have access to all the paths already defined given ACEModel is the first argument of mxModel.
+We add the paths that are specific to the MZ group or the DZ group into the respective models, mzModel and dzModel, which are combined in twinACEModel.
+So we have two mxModel statements following the ACEModel model statement.
+Each of the two models have access to all the paths already defined given ACEModel is the first argument of mzModel and dzModel.
 In the MZ model we add the path for the correlation between A1 and A2 which is fixed to one.
-That concludes the specification of the model for the MZ's, thus we move to the mxData command that calls up the data.frame with the MZ raw data, mzfData, with the type specified explicitly.
-We also gave the model a name, MZ, to refer back to it later when we need to add the objective functions.
-The mxModel command for the DZ group is very similar, except that the the correlation between A1 and A2 is fixed to 0.5 and the DZ data, dzfData are read in.
-Note that OpenMx can handle constants in algebra.
+That concludes the specification of the model for the MZ's, thus we move to the mxData command that calls up the data.frame with the MZ raw data, mzData, with the type specified explicitly.
+We also give the model a name, MZ, to refer back to it later when we need to add the objective functions.